ramirorichmand/RR10_MyStudyPlan/Week 6/Letter Combinations of a Phone Number/Notes.md

 The algorithm follows these steps:

 1. Define a mapping of digits to letters.
-2. Initialize an empty list `combinations` to store the resulting combinations.
+2. Initialise an empty list `combinations` to store the resulting combinations.
 3. Implement a recursive backtracking function with the following parameters:
    - `currentCombination`: The current combination being generated.
    - `nextDigits`: The remaining digits to be processed.